Aeyzeins/EECS4421_Project/README.md

 * 1. Making a directory for the ~/.gazebo/models
 * 2. Copying the gazebo_models from this repository to the new directory of ~/.gazebo/models

-The map used from the demo, is separate from the main project.
+The map used from the demo is included here.
+For now, it is intended to drag the cpmr_ch4 folder containing the map to the src folder of CPMR3.